Ty Simpson

-Ty Simpson (born December 21, 2002) is an American college football quarterback for the Alabama Crimson Tide.
+Tyler Simpson (born December 21, 2002) is an American professional football quarterback for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Rams in the first round of the 2026 NFL draft.

 Early life

-Simpson grew up in Martin, Tennessee, and attended Westview High School there.
+Tyler Simpson was born on December 21, 2002, and grew up in Martin, Tennessee, where he attended Westview High School.
 He passed for 1,888 yards and 20 touchdowns while also rushing for 311 yards and seven touchdowns as a junior.
 As a senior, Simpson was named the Tennessee Gatorade Player of the Year after passing for 2,827 yards and 41 touchdowns against three interceptions while rushing 92 times for 862 yards and 11 touchdowns as Westview won the 2A Tennessee State Championship.
 He was rated a five-star recruit and committed to play college football at Alabama after considering offers from Clemson, Ole Miss, and Tennessee.

 College career

 Simpson joined the Alabama Crimson Tide as an early enrollee in January 2022.
 He made his college debut in the season opener against Utah State, completing one of two pass attempts towards the end of a 55–0 win.
 Simpson played in four games during his true freshman year while redshirting the season.
+For the next two seasons, Simpson played in six games each as backup to starting quarterback Jalen Milroe.
+As a redshirt freshman, Simpson completed 11 of 20 passes for 179 yards while rushing the ball 14 times for 86 yards and scoring two touchdowns.
+Simpson completed 14 of 25 passes for 167 yards with eight rushes for 44 yards and a TD as a redshirt sophomore.
+He committed no turnovers either season.

 On August 11, 2025, Simpson was named the starting quarterback for the Alabama Crimson Tide for the 2025 season.
+He completed 305 of 473 passes for 3,567 yards, 28 touchdowns, and five interceptions on the season.
+He led Alabama to an 11–4 record and advanced to the 2025–26 College Football Playoff quarterfinals, losing the 2026 Rose Bowl to the Indiana Hoosiers, 38–3.
+On January 7, 2026, Simpson declared for the 2026 NFL draft.